-With more than 30 percent of students qualifying for need-based state-funded tuition aid, and more than 40 percent identifying themselves as first-generation college students, the need for financial support from alumni and friends is clear.
+With more than 30 percent of undergraduate students qualifying for federal- and/or state-funded grants, and more than 40 percent identifying themselves as first-generation college students, the need for financial support from alumni and friends is clear.

-Last year more than $60 million in total scholarship aid was awarded, to more than 6,000 students.
-While privately funded annual and endowed scholarship funds awarded each year has increased almost 60 percent over the last decade, the number of students benefiting from this aid has not kept pace, increasing by just over 40 percent.
+Last year more than $65 million in total scholarship aid was awarded to nearly 5,000 students.
+While privately funded annual and endowed scholarship funds awarded each year have increased almost 60 percent over the last decade, the number of students benefiting from this aid has not kept pace, increasing by just over 40 percent.

 Monmouth University offers two types of scholarship funding vehicles, annual and permanently endowed.